 The Gwen Ifill College of Media, Arts, and Humanities is finding ways to honor Ms. Ifill's commitment, not only to the highest standards of excellence, but also to community and to mentoring.

 Residencies are typically short-term (one day to two weeks) with an itinerary that matches the talents and interests of the particular mentor.
 Activities might include class visits, workshops, themed lunches, readings, teaching discussions, meeting with student organizations, one-on-one sessions, community activities, or other ways the mentor might share their knowledge with the next generation.
-Mentors-in-Residence are by invitation of the Dean and hosted by one or more of the departments in Ifill College.
+Mentors-in-Residence are hosted by one or more of the departments in Ifill College.

 List of Mentors-in-Residence

 |Nancy Ancrum||3/25/19 - 3/27/19||Communications and Student-Driven Media Productions|

 |Sneha Shrestha||3/20/19 - 3/22/19||Trustman Gallery and English/Women's and Gender Studies|

 |Yolanda Coentro||3/12/19 - 3/13/19||HUM 370, COMM 370, and AADM 390|

 |Elizabeth Acevedo||2/11/19 - 2/13/19||Children's Literature and Africana Studies|